ketteringg/A1C_Prediction_Clinician_Interface/README.md

 * Performance has not been externally validated at another institution.
 * Missing outcome-year measurements create uncertainty that cannot be resolved through modeling alone.
 * Predicted risk should support clinical review, not replace professional judgment.
+* The selected risk threshold reflects the priorities of this use case and would require additional evaluation before clinical deployment.
-* A production implementation would require prospective validation, bias assessment, monitoring, governance, security review, and EHR integration.
+* A production implementation would require prospective validation, fairness assessment, monitoring, governance, security review, and EHR integration.

 ## Project context

-This project was completed by the **Me, Myself, and AI** team for the WashU I2DB Datathon.
+This project was completed by the **Me, Myself, and AI** team for the Washington University Institute for Informatics, Data Science and Biostatistics Datathon.

 **Team members:**